-- Lloyd's Process: Providing evidence that you have the appropriate regulatory authorisations, and meet the other criteria set by Lloyd's.
-Sign-off is from the Broker Relationship Management team in London and Lloyd's Insurance Company S.A, where applicable. - Xchanging Process: Setting up with Xchanging in order for premium and claims settlements to be processed. - Market Process: Obtaining commitment from managing agents that they will accept business from you under a Terms of Business Agreement with them.
+- Lloyd's Process: Providing evidence that you have the appropriate regulatory authorisations, and meet the other criteria set by Lloyd's. - Velonetic Process: Setting up with Velonetic in order for premium and claims settlements to be processed. - Market Process: Obtaining commitment from managing agents that they will accept business from you under a Terms of Business Agreement with them.